PC-CALCULATOR

 Ctrl-l: After find look for the next occurrence.

-Alt-d: Delete the line shown by the cursor
+Alt-d: Delete the line shown by the cursor and add its content to the clipboard

 Alt-i: Insert a new line above the cursor

 Alt-n: Narrow the edit window.
 You may find this useful, if you want to run Pc-Calculator in a smaller window.
+On the exit this setting is saved.

-F1: Show the help screen
+F1, Ctrl-h: Show the help screen

-F2: Change the colour scheme
+F2, Ctrl-r: Change the colour scheme, Recolor

-F3: Select the line shown by the cursor.
+F3, Ctrl-s: Select the line shown by the cursor.
 The line is then highlighted and can be moved with the arrow up or arrow down keys.

 F5: £ (line reference prefix = pound sign)

-F6: @ (temporary register sign)
+F6: @ (temporary memory sign)

 F7: * (the multiplication sign)